 Mr. Kaufman's valuable advice and information assist organizations in focusing on what is important and how to measure what is important.
 His high impact programs are customized for the needs of specific audiences.
-He participates in multiple program formats such as keynote presenter, retreat facilitator, audio conferences, webcasts, and satellite programs.
-(See Summary below.)
+He participates in multiple program formats such as keynote presenter, retreat facilitator, audio conferences, webcasts (see Sept.
+18, 2017 below), and satellite programs.
+(See "PRESENTATION SUMMARY" below.)

 -Nate's Latest Presentations

 September 18, 2017 - Revive Health webinar: "Succeeding in a Brave New/Old World: Facts Are Stubborn Things"